fligt/openheritagescience/README.md

 # Towards Open Heritage Science
-> Enabling beautiful interdisciplinary collaborative research of cultural heritage objects
+> Enabling interdisciplinary research of cultural heritage objects

-Explain why this is required to move forward.
+**Working on it!**